Year 1

 PE

 PE lessons are on Monday afternoons.
-Your child should come into school wearing their PE kit – this consists of a navy school t-shirt, navy shorts or jogging bottoms and a navy school hoodie.
-Trainers should also be worn.
+Your child should come into school wearing their normal school PE uniform, along with trainers.
 Please make sure any earrings are removed on PE day.
-We will be doing tennis for the first half term, via expert teaching from our PE coaches.
-Please make sure that all items, especially the hoodies, are clearly labelled to avoid any confusion should the children remove them.
-PE kits can be purchased from Total Sport, should you require one.
+We will be doing athletics for the first half term, followed by orienteering, via expert teaching from our PE coaches.
+Please make sure that all items, especially the jumpers, are clearly labelled to avoid any confusion should the children remove them.

 Homework